garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Accessibility.md

 in the sense considered here refers to the design of products, devices, services or environments so as to be usable by people with disabilities.
-The concept of accessible design & practice or accessible development ensures both "direct access" ( #compsci345example unassisted) & "indirect"
+## Concept of accessible design & practice of accessible development
+ensures both:
+1. "direct access" ( #compsci345example unassisted)
+2. "indirect acce"